A note from Ken Myers

 Maybe we intuit that sound is less real because sounds are less permanent than the things we can see and touch.
 But the things we eat and drink are also impermanent, and nothing conveys a greater sense of the Real than a wonderful meal.
 Remember too that faith comes by hearing, and the voice of a friend or lover has the capacity to settle and secure us.
 German philosopher Josef Pieper has made the remarkable claim that we are connected to Truth itself in the experience of mutual listening (and speaking):

 Distributing our audio content without sending a physical product by mail does not signal a capitulation to the Gnostic temptation; the sound of our conversations and commentary is as physical as ever.
-Our new medium of delivering sound to your ears (and ideas to your mind) is simply a practical response to changed economic circumstances.
+Our newest medium of delivering sound to your ears (and ideas to your mind) is simply a practical (but not carelessly so) response to changed economic circumstances.